PostHog/posthog.com/contents/blog/mobile-session-replay.md

 Why the long wait?

-1. It made sense for us to focus mainly on web-based B2B customers during our early-stage phase.
+1. We had much more demand from web-based B2B customers during our early-stage phase.

-2. We shipped a whole suite of products, including feature flags, experiments, surveys and (more recently) our own data warehouse.
+2. We went wide instead of deep.
+We shipped a whole suite of products, including feature flags, experiments, surveys and (more recently) our own data warehouse.

-3. Building reliable and useful replay for mobile apps is way harder than web.
+3. Building performant and functional replay for mobile apps is way harder than web.

 Happily, after several months of hard work from the replay team, we have betas for [iOS](/docs/session-replay/ios), [Android](/docs/session-replay/android), and [React Native](/docs/session-replay/react-native), with [Flutter](https://github.com/PostHog/posthog-flutter/issues/69) coming soon.